hapax/hapax.github.io/_posts/2021-01-26-paradox-bus.md

 ---

-**January 26, 2021.** *The bus paradox states that, if buses arrive randomly every ten minutes on average, the expected waiting time is ten minutes rather than five.
+**January 26, 2021.** *The bus paradox states that, if buses arrive randomly but on average every ten minutes, the expected waiting time is ten minutes rather than five.
 I give a simple proof involving no integrals or formal probability theory.*